johanngerberding/johanngerberding.github.io/content/posts/2023-09-08-Parameter-Efficient-LLM-Finetuning.md

 </p>

 <p align="justify">
 Llama-Adapter combines the two ideas of prefix tuning and adapters for LLaMA models from Meta.
+Each transformer block in the model has its own distinct learned prefix, allowing for more tailored adaptation across different model layers.
+On top of that, LLaMA-Adapter introduces a zero-initialized attention mechanism coupled with gating.
 </p>